rightedges/japanese-maple-book/chapters/15-calendar.md

 Summer is about defense.
 Your goal is to keep the tree cool and the water pressure high.

-### June: The "Air-Conditioning" Pruning
+### June & July: The "Aesthetic" Pruning
-*   **Summer Thinning**: Perform "The Invisible Cut" (Chapter 11).
-Remove the dense, interior water sprouts to allow air to pass through the canopy.
+*   **Summer Thinning**: Once the spring growth has hardened off (usually June or July), perform "The Invisible Cut" (Chapter 11).
+This is the best time to thin out foliage and create airy layers.
 *   **Air Layering**: This is the peak month to start air layers (Chapter 12) while the sap is flowing strongly.

 ### July: Heatwave Management